Home page logo

 Usage and Examples

 While NSE has a complex implementation for efficiency, it is strikingly easy to use.
 Simply specify -sC to enable the most common scripts.
 Or specify the --script option to choose your own scripts to execute by providing categories, script file names, or the name of directories full of scripts you wish to execute.
-You can customize some scripts by providing arguments to them via the --script-args option.
+You can customize some scripts by providing arguments to them via the --script-args and --script-args-file options.
+The --script-help shows a description of what each selected script does.
 The two remaining options, --script-trace and --script-updatedb, are generally only used for script debugging and development.
 Script scanning is also included as part of the -A (aggressive scan) option.

 Scripts are not run in a sandbox and thus could accidentally or maliciously damage your system or invade your privacy.
 Never run scripts from third parties unless you trust the authors or have carefully audited the scripts yourself.